 Mad Men creator and executive producer Matthew Weiner is now commanding nearly $10 million a season.
 Meanwhile, in recent weeks AMC has pushed for big budget cut on some of its other acclaimed series.
 On The Walking Dead, $250,000 per episode was slashed from the budget, and the show lost highly regarded executive producer Frank Darabont.
 The network also tried to limit Breaking Bad to just six or eight episodes for its next season, instead of the standard 13.
 That led the Bad studio to begin shopping the show around to other networks.
 All the discord has Hollywood wondering if the highbrow cable network is spending piles of money to keep Mad Men swimming in martinis and dressed in smartly cut suits at the expense of some of its other offerings.
 Is it?

 Well, Weiner is overpaid: We all love Mad Men, says Emily Cheever at Ology.
 But "Christ on a cracker," Weiner is raking in quite a lot of money for 13 episodes.
 "He doesn't even write all of those episodes."
 AMC is obviously playing favorites with its shows, but it had better be careful.
-If a parent gives one kid preferential treatment, "the mistreated child[ren] end up revolting against you in pretty messed up ways.""What the hell is going on at AMC?"
+If a parent gives one kid preferential treatment, "the mistreated child[ren] end up revolting against you in pretty messed up ways."

 Relax.
 All is well: The rising cost of Mad Men is in no way hurting AMC's other programs, says network president Charlie Collier, as quoted by the Los Angeles Times.
 AMC has "taken some of the most expensive, riskiest shows around and nurtured them and managed to grow our network."
 I don't want to get into specifics, but I can promise that the next season of The Walking Dead "will look like a movie every week."
-Sure, we don't have a perfect track record with every show, but thus far "the net results have turned out pretty well.""A bit of money madness at AMC"
+Sure, we don't have a perfect track record with every show, but thus far "the net results have turned out pretty well."